repoze/repoze.formapi/README.txt

 Overview
 ========

-The ``repoze.formapi`` provides a form abstraction layer based on ``zope.schema``.
+The ``repoze.formapi`` provides a form library which integrates with HTML forms instead of abstracting them away.

-Note: Request-objects must be WebOb-compatible, e.g. provide a ``params`` attribute which is a dict-like interface to the request parameters.
+On the server-side, forms are defined using simple Python structures.